HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Related Work

 \section{Related Work}

-In this section, we first introduce several representative datasets for land cover and land use classification.
-We then review key methodologies in the field of RS for hierarchical LCLU classification.
-Finally, we discuss the major challenges associated with cross-domain transfer in current LCLU approaches.
+In this section, we first summarize representative benchmark datasets for LCLU classification.
+We then review recent advances in pixel-level hierarchical LCLU classification.
+Finally, we highlight the key challenges of cross-domain transfer in existing LCLU approaches.